 First of all, could you please provide us with an update on where you are on the Skipton Airport Project.
 We would also appreciate it if you could clarify what the current issues with the delivery system are, and confirm when you expect them to be resolved.

 In addition, at the end of our last meeting we requested a copy of the latest project update report.
 Unfortunately, we have still not received it.
 We would appreciate it if you could forward this to us.

 Could you also please confirm whether the post-installation support covers the equipment 24 hours a day?
 And what is actually included in the support?
 In particular, we would like to have confirmation if the cost of parts and labour are included in the package?
 We require this information as soon as possible.

 And lastly, we are considering extending the period of the post-installation support from your company from 6 months to 12 months.

-I would really appreciate it if you could deal with these matters urgently.
+It would be really appreciated if you could deal with these matters urgently.

 I look forward to hearing from you.

 Below is a definition/description of each of the words/phrases in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check answer" button next to the answer box to check your answer.

 When the answer is correct, this icon will appear next to the answer.
 Click on it to find extra information about the word/phrase (e.g. when, where and how to use etc...) and a translation in Spanish.

-Now that you understand the vocabulary of writing a formal business email or letter of request, practise it by writing your own business email of request with the new words/phrases.
+Now that you understand the vocabulary of writing a formal business email or letter of request and structure, practise them by writing an email yourself.